ramparvathaneni1/final-review/README.md

 #### You Do

 We currently don't have a test for each endpoint.
-The goal for the next 30 minutes is to write a test for...
+The goal for the next 30 minutes is to write tests for

+- the `GET /api/todos/:todoId` endpoint
+- the `DELETE /api/todos/:todoId` endpoint

 <details>
-<summary>the READ (GET by ID)</summary>
+<summary>No peeking at the solutions until you're done!</summary>
 <br>

 ```javascript